OxCGRT/covid-policy-tracker/README.md

+---

+**US STATE DATA<br/>06 August 2020 update**
+If you have come here looking for USA state level data.
+Our [/data](data/) folder has a separate [CSV](data/OxCGRT_US_states_temp.csv) with data for all US states, presented in a way that is comparable to our country-level data.
+We have also published individual state charts in the [/images/US states](images/US_states/) folder, and a [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-us-states-responses-covid-19) with more detailed analysis.
+For more fine other data on US states, we have a separate [OxCGRT/USA-covid-policy](https://github.com/OxCGRT/USA-covid-policy) repository.

+---

 # Oxford Covid-19 Government Response Tracker (OxCGRT)

 The Oxford Covid-19 Government Response Tracker (OxCGRT) collects systematic information on which governments have taken which measures, and when.
 This can help decision-makers and citizens understand governmental responses in a consistent way, aiding efforts to fight the pandemic.
 The OxCGRT systematically collects information on several different common policy responses governments have taken, records these policies on a scale to reflect the extent of government action, and aggregates these scores into a suite of policy indices.